Saatchi Gallery

 The Saatchi Gallery is a London gallery for contemporary art and an independent charity opened by Charles Saatchi in 1985.
 Exhibitions which drew upon the collection of Charles Saatchi, starting with US artists and minimalism, moving to the Damien Hirst-led Young British Artists, followed by shows purely of painting, led to Saatchi Gallery becoming a recognised authority in contemporary art globally.
 It has occupied different premises, first in North London, then the South Bank by the River Thames, and finally in Chelsea, Duke of York's HQ, its current location.
-In 2019, Saatchi Gallery became a registered charity and began a new chapter in its history.
+In 2019, Saatchi Gallery became a registered charity.

 Recent exhibitions include the major solo exhibition of the artist JR, JR: Chronicles, and London Grads Now in September 2019 lending the gallery spaces to graduates from leading fine art schools who experienced the cancellation of physical degree shows due to the pandemic.

 The gallery's mission is to support artists and render contemporary art accessible to all by presenting projects in physical and digital spaces that are engaging, enlightening and educational for diverse audiences.
 The Gallery presents curated exhibitions on themes relevant and exciting in the context of contemporary creative culture.
 Its educational programmes aim to reveal the possibilities of artistic expression to young minds, encourage fresh thought and stimulate innovation.

-In 2019, Saatchi Gallery transitioned to becoming a charitable organisation, relying upon private donations to reinvest its revenue into its core learning activities and to support access to contemporary art for all.
+In 2019, Saatchi Gallery transitioned to becoming a charitable organisation, registered with the Charity Commission for England and Wales under charity number 1182328, with the aim of reinvesting revenue into its core activities to support broad access to contemporary art.